-While a lot of times, LinkedIn messaging can work for selling to your prospect, it’s always a good practice to add them to your contacts list & CRM too.
+While a lot of times, LinkedIn messaging can help you sell to your prospects, it’s always a good practice to add them to your contacts list & CRM too.

 How to export email addresses from LinkedIn Connections?

-LinkedIn has a hidden way in its advanced settings that let you export your connections, giving you an up-to-date email address, which can be added to your database.
+LinkedIn has a hidden way in its advanced settings that lets you export your connections, giving you an up-to-date email address, which can be added to your database.

 Here’s how to do it: